M.S.W. programs offered

 - Students who have earned a Bachelor of Social Work from a CSWE accredited program within six years of application may apply to the 39-hour, Advanced Standing Program.
 Applicants must meet the following criteria:

-- B.S.W. degree from a CSWE accredited program that was awarded not more than six years prior to the date of application to the WMU School of Social Work
+- BSW degree from a CSWE accredited program, awarded not more than six years before the date of application to the WMU School of Social Work

 - Overall grade point average of 3.0

 - No more than one BSW course below a “B;” any BSW course below a “B” will require retaking an equivalent course in the MSW curriculum